 A common way to manage taxes on a Roth IRA conversion is to spread the conversion over a few years.
 This will allow you to spread the tax bill too, and it may also prevent the income from the conversion from bumping you into a higher tax bracket.

-Consider this hypothetical example: Imagine a married couple, the Mullens, who expect to file jointly with $96,400 in taxable income in 2013.
-They could convert up to $50,000 to a Roth IRA and stay within their 25% tax bracket (which for 2013 is taxable income between $72,501 and $146,400).
+Consider this hypothetical example: Imagine a married couple, the Mullens, who expect to file jointly with $100,000 in taxable income.
+They could convert up to $50,000 to a Roth IRA and stay within their current tax bracket (which for this example is taxable income between $90,000 and $150,000).
 As long as their tax rate and income generally stay the same, they could convert this amount yearly until they reach the total amount they want to convert.
-The potential benefit: They maintain a consistent tax rate when converting (provided their situation or the tax rates don’t change in the ensuing years).
-If they converted more than $50,000, amounts over the 25% marginal rate income range would be taxed at the 28% marginal rate.
+The potential benefit is that they maintain a consistent tax rate when converting (provided their situation or the tax rates don’t change in the ensuing years).
+If they converted more than $50,000, any amount over the current marginal rate income range would be taxed at the next higher marginal rate.
 Things aren’t always as simple, however, as they are in this example.
 For higher-income filers, for instance, phaseouts on itemized deductions and personal exemptions can make computing taxable income more complex.

 Another challenge: If you’re near the top of your bracket, it may take a long time to convert the total amount that you want without moving into a higher bracket.
-For instance, if you file jointly and your taxable income is $136,400 in 2013, you could convert only $10,000 if you wanted to stay within the 25% bracket.
+For instance, if you file jointly and your taxable income is $100,000 and the next bracket begins at $110,000, you could convert only $10,000 if you wanted to stay within the same bracket.

 Make a charitable contribution